In this article, we’ve got more than 50 online business ideas to get you started! Let's get rolling.

+You’ve probably heard the success stories; blogs sold for tens of thousands of dollars, or parents making enough money to stay at home with their family.
 For those with a flair for writing, being a blogger is an absolutely viable business opportunity.
 All you have to do is choose a niche market that suits you and you make money through advertising, info products, affiliate links, or any other number of avenues.

-Often times, big businesses and professionals are always in need of a good assistant to manage tasks such as emails and social platforms.
+Oftentimes, big businesses and professionals are always in need of a good assistant to manage tasks such as emails and social platforms.
 Offer your services as a virtual assistant to help overlook and manage the tasks for clients online.

 Even if you have little-to-no experience, it doesn't take much to be an online/virtual assistant.
 Ashlee Anderson's article does a great job of giving the rundown of what it takes to be a virtual assistant, even if you have no experience whatsoever!

-3. Being a Social Media Manager
+3. Offer Social Media Marketing Services

 Social media is an important tool for any business.
-If you’re a social media savant, offer your services to brands or businesses who need help managing their social media accounts on a daily basis.
+If you’re a social media savant, offer your services to brands or businesses that need help managing their social media accounts on a daily basis.

 Based on our research from sites such as Upwork, the average rate for a freelance social media manager/marketer is about $25.25 per hour with the highest amount being $150 per hour and the lowest being $4 per month.
 The better you are, the higher your fee can be on these freelance platforms.